Reserve Bank of New Zealand: Monetary policy

-Adjustments to the official cash rate are made eight times a year.
+Adjustments to the official cash rate are made seven times a year.
 It can make unscheduled adjustments but does not usually do so.

 Fractional-reserve banking

 Like all modern monetary systems, the monetary system in New Zealand is based on fiat and fractional-reserve banking.
 In a fractional-reserve banking system, the largest portion of money created is not created by the Reserve Bank itself.
 Private sector commercial banks create 80% or more.

 Issuing of currency

-The Bank by virtue of the Reserve Bank Act has the sole right of issuing New Zealand legal tender notes and coins.
+The bank by virtue of the Reserve Bank Act has the sole right of issuing New Zealand legal tender notes and coins.
 The Reserve Bank controls the issuing of currency to banks and also replaces used and damaged money from circulation.
-In March 2005, the Bank decided to remove the 5 cent coin from circulation (the following year), as well as reducing the size of 10, 20 and 50 cent coins.
+In March 2005, the bank decided to remove the 5 cent coin from circulation (the following year), as well as reducing the size of 10, 20 and 50 cent coins.

 The Reserve Bank accepts all New Zealand currency for payment at face value.
 This applies to all demonetised or withdrawn currency, however such currency need not be accepted by money changers as it is no longer legal tender.
 All decimal notes are legal tender except $1 and $2 notes as these have been withdrawn.

 Damaged notes are still worth something so long as they are recognisable.
 The Reserve Bank website notes that as a rule of thumb if there is more than half a bank note they will pay its full value.
 To receive payment people have to turn in the note to either the Reserve Bank in Wellington or any bank.